StevenBlack/intl/readme.md

 MSGSVC( "Tip" )
 ```

-Tips are kept in MSGSVC.DBF with a cKey value of “Tip”.
+Tips are kept in `msgsvc.cbf` with a cKey value of “Tip”.
 When the Tip of
 the Day dialog is invoked, a random tip is selected, and thereafter the
 user can move sequentially through tips, invoke help, etc.